fidelsurtida/snake/README.md

 # SNAKE GAME

-A simple project of a snake game based on the 1997 Nokia phone game.
+A simple project of a snake game based on the 1997 Nokia phone game with improvised graphics and gameplay.

 ## Table of Contents